disha91100/dp-300-database-administrator/Instructions/Labs/13-deploy-automation-runbook-rebuild-indexes.md

 ### Task 4 - Create a PowerShell runbook

+In this task you will create a PowerShell runbook that contains the script logic to automate operations on the Azure SQL Database.

 1. In the Azure portal, navigate to your database by searching for **SQL database(1)** and select **SQL databases(2)**.

     ![Screenshot of searching for existing SQL databases.](../images/sql.png)